-Begin with applying BD 500 (Horn Manure) and BC (Biodynamic Compound Preparation) in the spring to your garden(s) and lawn (after ground is thawed and before planting).
-See answers 3 – 11 below for more information.
-Also order at least one unit of BD 501 (Horn Silica) to be applied in the summer once all your plants are fully established.
+In the spring, begin by applying BD 500 (Horn Manure) and BC (Biodynamic Compound Preparation) to your garden(s) and lawn (after ground is thawed and before planting).
+See answers 3 – 11 below for more information and visit our Storing and Using page.
+You will also receive complete instructions with your order.

 2. Which is more important, using the biodynamic preparations or the biodynamic calendar?